Why did you name it Scorpio?

 Can I control Scorpio from a USB Control Surface with linear faders?

 Yes.
 Sound Devices supports open protocols wherever possible.
 Scorpio supports the ubiquitous MCU (Mackie Control Universal) protocol which many USB-connected control surfaces use.
-At launch, the iCON Platform M+ (along with D2 Display) is supported.
+Currently the iCON Platform M+ (along with D2 Display) is supported.

 Why the iCON Platform M+?